iredmail/iRedAPD/README.md

 ## Plugins for all backends

+* `reject_sender_login_mismatch`: Reject sender login mismatch (addresses in `From:` and SASL username).
+It will verify user alias addresses against SQL/LDAP database.
+* `reject_null_sender`: Reject message submitted by sasl authenticated user but specifying null sender in `From:` header (`from=<>` in Postfix log).

+    If your user's password was cracked by spammer, spammer can use this account to bypass smtp authentication, but with a null sender in `From:` header, throttling won't be triggered.

+* `amavisd_wblist`: Reject senders listed in per-user blacklists, bypass senders listed in per-user whitelists stored in Amavisd database.
 * `amavisd_message_size_limit`: Check per-recipient message size limit stored in Amavisd database (column `policy.message_size_limit`), reject email if message size exceeded.